tensorflow/similarity/api/TFSimilarity/losses/CircleLoss.md

 https://arxiv.org/abs/2002.10857

-The original paper used cosine similarity while this loss has been modified to work with cosine distance.
+The original paper used cosine similarity while this loss has been modified to work with a distance such as cosine or euclidean.

 <b>y_true</b> must be  a 1-D integer <b>Tensor</b> of shape (batch_size,).
 It's values represent the classes associated with the examples as